-Section 22 of this bill permits the executive board to impose certain assessments for the purpose of funding a reserve without a vote of the units' owners under certain circumstances.
+Section 7 of this bill permits the executive board to impose certain assessments for the purpose of funding a reserve without a vote of the units' owners 🔛 under certain circumstances.
 (NRS 116.3115)

-Section 23 of this bill establishes the criteria for evaluating the adequacy of the reserves of an association.
+Section 8 of this bill establishes the criteria for evaluating the adequacy of the reserves of an association.
 (NRS 116.31152)

-Section 28 of this bill excludes the books, records and other papers of the association which are in the process of being developed and have not yet been placed on an agenda for final approval by the executive board from the material which the board must make available upon the written request of a unit's owner.
-(NRS 116.31175) Section 28 also provides that if an official publication contains the views or opinions of the association concerning an issue of official interest, the official publication must, upon request, provide equal space and equivalent exposure to opposing views and opinions.
-In addition, section 28 provides that if an official publication contains any mention of a candidate or ballot question, the official publication must provide equal space in the same issue to the candidate or a representative of an organization which advocates the passage or defeat of the ballot question.
+Section 9 of this bill excludes the books, records and other papers [not ad egular meeting of of the association which are in the process of being developed and have not yet been placed on an agenda for final approval by the executive board from the material which the board must make available upon the written request of a unit's owner.
+(NRS 116.31175)